chrisohaver/conditional/README.md

 ## Syntax

-These options define an expression based forward policy that can be used by the policy-pluggable _fwdpolicy_ plugin.
+These options define an expression based forwarding policy that can be used by the policy-pluggable _fwdpolicy_ plugin.
 (https://github.com/infobloxopen/fwdpolicy).

 ```